In Canada, high-growth enterprises play an important role in employment, accounting for a large share of job creation.

 In Statistics Canada’s Entrepreneurship Indicators Database, a high-growth enterprise is defined as an enterprise that exhibits average annualized growth of greater than 20 per cent per year over a three-year period (72.8 per cent growth over three years), and has at least 10 employees at the start of the three-year period.
 This can be measured as growth in revenues or employment.
 The headline indicator for this goal uses the revenue measure.

-Measured by revenue growth, the largest number of high-growth firms in Nova Scotia in 2015-2016 were in construction, manufacturing, wholesale and retail trade, and accommodation and food services.
-Compared to the previous period, there were losses in retail trade, professional, scientific and technical services, administrative, waste management and remediation, health care and social assistance, and accommodation and food services, which were partially offset by gains in manufacturing.
-This amounted to net-loss of high-growth enterprises when measured by revenue, reducing the share of total enterprises from 6.2 per cent in 2015 to 4.9 per cent in 2016.
-The Canadian average fell from 7.3 per cent in 2015 to 5.6 per cent in the same period.
+Measured by revenue growth, the largest number of high-growth firms in Nova Scotia in 2020 were in construction, manufacturing, retail trade, and professional, scientific and technical services.
+Compared to the previous period ending in 2019, there were fewer high-growth firms in construction and wholesale trade, and more in manufacturing, retail trade, and other services.
+Several sectors have suppressed data for 2020.
+Overall, there was a decrease in the number of high-growth enterprises when measured by revenue and remained same in the share of high-growth firms among total enterprises at 4.7% in 2020.
+The Canadian average declined from 6.2% to 5.5% in the same period.

-When measured by employment growth, Nova Scotia had 130 high-growth enterprises for the 2013-2016 period, which accounted for 2.7 per cent of all enterprises with at least 10 employees in 2013.
-This is unchanged compared to the 2012-2015 period but remains below the Canadian average of 3.1 percent.
+When measured by employment growth, Nova Scotia had 130 high-growth enterprises for the 2017-2020 period, which accounted for 2.7% of all enterprises with at least 10 employees in 2020.
+This remains slightly above the Canadian average of 2.6 percent.

 ---|---|---|---|